2618 W Fairview Ave

 A Type 2 Participation Program Project that provides necessary public infrastructure for future residents and development.

 The LOCAL Fairview will take the place of an existing car rental lot and a motel built in 1960.
 The planned mixed-use development will include a seven-story building with a total of 271 residential units and approximately 8,500 square feet of commercial space.
 The project encompasses 1.4 acres at the northeast corner of Fairview Avenue and 27th Street and lies within the 30th Street Urban Renewal District.

 The existing Capri Restaurant on site will be preserved and has been incorporated into the design of the project.
-The 271 total market rate residential units will range in studios to three-bedrooms.
+The 271 total market-rate residential units will range from studios to three bedrooms.
 Structured parking on the first two floors of the building contains 272 parking spaces for use by the residents and the new commercial space.
-An additional 19 surface parking spaces are planned for the Capri Restaurant and over 270 bike parking stalls will be located throughout the project.
+An additional 19 surface parking spaces are planned for the Capri Restaurant, and over 270 bike parking stalls will be located throughout the project.

 The public improvements eligible for CCDC funding include streetscapes along Fairview Avenue and 27th Street.
 These will include eight-foot-wide sidewalks, street trees, suspended paving systems, bioretention planters, streetlights, and landscaping.
 The project will also reconstruct an approximately 240-foot public alley along the north side of the project.
 While this alley does not connect to another public street, it will serve three properties to the north, all of which are likely to be redeveloped in the future.
 Making this improvement now will allow those properties to close off their direct access to Main St in the future and create an improved pedestrian and bike environment.
 The combined alley and streetscape costs are estimated at $335,000.